Caring for the Carers: The Christopher Beckwith Regain Grants for Carers

-The grants are open to all unpaid, primary careers of British men and women who have become tetraplegic as a result of a sporting injury.
+- Application for a Carers Grant is open to all unpaid, primary carers in the UK of those who have become tetraplegic as a result of a sporting accident

-Carers who have received a grant cannot re-apply within the next 12 months.
-Priority will be given to first time applicants.
+- Carers who have received a grant cannot re-apply within the next 12 months

 What can I use the grant for?

 Grants can be used at the discretion of carers applying.
 You, the carer, know what you need.
 It may be a night away, a family weekend away, a couple of hours each week to get to a local yoga class, afternoon tea or something more thrilling, like a parachute jump.
 It’s up to you.
 Grants can pay for replacement care, travel, accommodation and other services.